January 07, 2022

 Steve Wigton - Point Guard of the Winning Mapcon Team

 For 30 years, Steve Wigton enjoyed working and playing on a professional business court where he could reach his goals and helps others do the same.
-Before he bid a fond farewell to Mapcon Technologies, I had a chance to sit with him and ask him to reflect on his three decades with the company and the changes he has seen and encouraged.
+Before he bid a fond farewell to Mapcon Technologies to enjoy his retirement, I had a chance to sit with him and ask him to reflect on his three decades with the company and the changes he has seen and encouraged.

 When Steve started with the company in 1992, "MAPCON was in transition," he said.